SCIANTIX

 SCIANTIX is a 0D simulation code developed at Politecnico di Milano, designed to model the behavior of a single grain of nuclear fuel, with a particular focus on fission gas behavior.
 The code primarily uses physics-based models, which enhances the integration of lower-length scale calculations and improves accuracy over empirical models.
-These engineering models facilitate the code's integration into industrial fuel performance simulations.
+The engineering models facilitate the code integration into industrial fuel performance codes.

 Currently, SCIANTIX is validated against experimental data for the following phenomena: